rubmc97/blik/README.md

 5Institute of Meteorology and Climate Research, Atmospheric Environmental Research, Karlsruhe Institute of Technology, Kreuzeckbahnstraße 19, 82467 Garmisch-Partenkirchen, Germany

 Contains:
-microDweller.rmd: script used to process and analyse the 16S rRNA gene amplicon sequencing dataset of the experiment.
+blik_first_experiment_16S_analyses_script.R: script used to process and analyse the 16S rRNA gene amplicon sequencing dataset of the experiment